Paradoxdotexe/vade-mecum/src/pages/docs/vade_mecum.md

 | **Medium** | -2       | Chainmail armor               | Tree, low wall                |
 | **Heavy**  | -3       | Plate armor                   | Battlement                    |

-> Protection given by armor and cover do stack when determining overall difficulty.
+> Protection given by armor and cover do stack when determining overall disadvantage.
-> For example, someone wearing medium armor behind medium cover would have a -4 difficulty modifier.
+> For example, someone wearing medium armor behind medium cover would have -4 disadvantage to being hit.
-> General rules apply where an attack harder than Titan would automatically fail and thus cannot be rolled for.

 While armor protects the wearer from melee and ranged attacks, cover only protects at range.
 Additionally, those in cover cannot take Movement or Actions (see [3.4 Combat](#3.4-Combat)).

 ## 3.4 Combat

-When a situation reaches a point than can no longer be resolved by words, the party enters combat.
+When a situation reaches a point than can no longer be resolved by words, the Party will enter combat.
 Combat begins by determining each character's turn order by rolling for initiative.
 Each character rolls a number of D6 equal to `(Dexterity + Perception)` and sums the roll to resolve their initiative.